KyleGoetke/Platform-Panic/README.md

 Art & Sound - [Jackson Heiney](mailto:jjh379@drexel.edu)

 Developer - [Jonathan Ebby](mailto:jje77@drexel.edu)

+## Help
+Please reach out to Kyle Goetke with any questions or comments.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.